ynoproject/ynotranslations/README.md

 10. Check the various folders of the game you want to translate, and locate files containing text you want to translate (for example, pictures in the Picture folder containing instructions).
 11. Add the files you want to translate to the folder of your language, by replicating the file structure (e.g. if you were interested in the file `instructions` in the `Picture` folder, add a `Picture` folder in the folder of your translation, and place your `instructions` file there, while keeping the same filename).
 12. Translate the files you need to translate using the appropriate tools (e.g. picture file editor to edit pictures).
 Make sure to not alter the colours used while editing your picture, to not change the colour used as the first placement in the index (this colour is used for transparency if the command calling it in-game is set to use transparency, so altering it would lead to display issues), and to respect how the original picture looks and how it should look whenever possible (graphy, colours used...).
-13. Test your translation (see the next section).
+13. Test your translation (see the next section), by placing the EasyRPG Player in the folder of the game (or below it), and launching it.
 14. If everything is translated and works correctly, you can create a pull request to include your content in this repository.

 ### Testing Process
 - Test each place where text is displayed and where translated assets are used.
-This includes the menu, save menu, load menu all characters/items/skills used in the game, and more globally every place where the game uses text.
+This includes the menu, save menu, load menu, all characters/items/skills used in the game, and more globally every place where the game uses text.
 - Make sure each line is translated.
-- Make sure each is displayed entirely and is not cut, unless intended.
+- Make sure each line is displayed entirely and is not cut, unless intended.
 - Make sure no text markers were forgotten.
 - Make sure every asset is properly displayed.
 - Make sure every asset is properly set to be transparent when it should, and set to not be transparent when it should not.